andrewwijaya/daylist/README.md

 - [ ] Create sub-countdowns
 - [ ] Integrate google maps and allow users to search and select a location
 - [ ] Export import csv
+- [ ] Learn how to migrate schemas for SwiftData in case the Event schema needs to change

 Bug list